 Many women are not aware of the fact that they have a tilted uterus.
 Indeed, in most cases they don’t even notice any symptoms.
 They often discover it once they are pregnant, when their gynecologist tells them.
 To check if the uterus is tilted, the doctor can perform a quick test doing a simple pelvic exam and using abdominal ultrasound.

-Despite symptoms being uncommon, possible indications that you may have a retroverted uterus include: pain during sex or when you have your periods; back pain, urinary infections or incontinence; difficulty using tampons or getting pregnant.
+Despite symptoms being uncommon, possible indications that you may have a retroverted uterus include: pain during intercourse or during your periods; back pain, urinary infections or incontinence; difficulty using tampons or getting pregnant.
 If you experience any of the above you should consider paying a little visit to your doctor!

 Does it make it harder to get pregnant?